hbowden-arch/HaloProperties/README.md

 The goal of this project is to use observable environmental information (kNN distances or counts in cylinders) to predict the halo properties of a given galaxy.
 As of 6/15/23 this repository contains work on halo masses, including code for training neural networks, an array of pre-trained models, and code for analyzing model performances.
 Future work is planned for exploring halo properties beyond mass.

-For more information, see (arxiv link to come) or contact me at hbowden@arizona.edu
+For more information, see https://arxiv.org/abs/2307.07549 or contact me at hbowden@arizona.edu

 ## Requirements